-- Appoint a member of the Club to be the main contact point for your profile. - This person will be responsible for maintaining a common editorial line and regularly moderating comments.
+- Appoint a member of the Club to be the main contact point for your profile.
+This will normally be the Club President, alongside a social media officer.
+These individuals will also be responsible for the confidential storing of log-in details. - This person/s will be responsible for maintaining a common editorial line and regularly moderating comments.